tillbiskup/evedata/docs/architecture.rst

     * Names of the sections

       The names of the sections are currently modelled as Enumeration ("Section").
 AFAIK, the names of the sections in the eveH5 file have changed over time.
 What would be sensible names for the different sections?
-Are the three sections mentioned (standard, monitor, snapshot) sufficient?
+Are the sections mentioned (standard, snapshot, monitor, timestamp) sufficient?
 Is anything missing?
 Will there likely be more in the future?
+Do we really need "timestamp" as separate section (probably yes)?

     * Metadata from SCML file

       There is likely more information contained in the SCML file (and the end station/beam line description).
 What kind of (relevant) information is available there, and how to map this to the respective metadata classes?

+    * PosCountTimer metadata

+      There exists one special dataset in the "meta"/"timestamp" section of an eveH5 file: "PosCountTimer".
+If we model this one with its own ``EveData`` class (see above), it would probably need its own metadata class, too.
+It seems, though, that this class has much less attributes as compared to the ``EveMetadata`` class.
+However, we shall *not* break the ``EveMetadata`` class hierarchy, as ``EveData`` has an attribute of type ``EveMetadata``.

     * Monitor metadata

       Clearly, monitor metadata are not sufficiently modelled yet.
+In recent eveH5 files, they have only few attributes.
+Are the other attributes (comparable to the attributes of ``EveMeasureMetadata``) contained in the SCML file and could be read from there?

+      Is there any sensible chance to relate monitor datasets to datasets in the standard section?
+Currently, it looks like the eveH5 monitor datasets have no sensible/helpful "name" attribute, only an ID that partly resembles IDs in the standard section.
+(And of course, there are usually monitors that do not appear in any other section, hence cannot be related to other devices/datasets.)

+    * Attribute "pv"

+      "pv" most probably means EPICS process variable.
+Is this the best name?
+Would "access" (as in eveH5) be better?
+Is there any chance to confuse this in the future (EPICS v7 introduced a new transport layer: pvAccess instead of the still existing CA)?

+    * Attribute "transport_type"

+      What is in here?
+It seems not present in current eveH5 files...

+    * Attributes of the EveMetadata base class

+      Given that there will probably be a special EveData subclass for the PosCountTimer dataset from eveH5 files that has only very few metadata, many of the current metadata present in the EveMetadata class would need to be moved down.

 dataset subpackage